ProgrammersBeats/axios-auth-helper/README.md

-## Axios Instance/Helper for Vue.js
+## Axios Instance/Helper for SPA Vuejs/ReactJS

 This Axios Instance/helper simplifies making API calls in Vue.js by handling session timeouts, auto-logout, and error handling, keeping your user sessions secure and API calls manageable.